Nabha State: Origin

+The state originated as one of the many chiefdoms the Sikhs had established in the former Mughal province of Delhi after the collapse of Mughal and Afghan authority in the region.
 The ruling house of Nabha belonged to the Phulkian dynasty, sharing a common ancestor named Tiloka with the Jind rulers.
-Tiloka was the eldest son of Phul Sidhu of the Phulkian Misl.
-The Nabha rulers descend from Gurditta (Gurdit Singh), the elder son of Tiloka.
+Tiloka (r.
+1652–1687) was the eldest son of Phul Sidhu of the Phulkian dynasty.
+The Nabha rulers descend from Gurditta (Gurdit Singh; r.
+1687–1754), the elder son of Tiloka.
 Gurditta was the founder of the localities of Dhanaula and Sangrur.
 Sangrur was the headquarters of the state till it was captured by Jind State.
-Gurditta died in 1754, his only son Surat (or Suratya) Singh had died two years earlier in 1752, leaving his grandson, Hamir Singh, as the next in line.
+Gurditta died in 1754.
+His only son Surat (or Suratya) Singh had died two years earlier in 1752, leaving his grandson, Hamir Singh, as the next in line.
 Hamir Singh was the founder of the locality of Nabha and the first ruler of Nabha State.